Pryaxis/orion-core/docs/for-api-users/plugin-template.md

 1. The `plugins/` directory is scanned for .NET assemblies.
 For each .NET assembly:
     1. All service interfaces are loaded.
-    2. All service bindings are loaded, and for each interface, the binding with the highest `BindingPriority` is kept.
+    2. All service bindings are loaded, and for each interface, the binding with the highest [`BindingPriority`](xref:Orion.Core.Framework.BindingPriority) is kept.
     3. All plugin types are loaded.
-2. Each service interface is bound to a single service binding via Ninject, with the scope specified by the `ServiceAttribute` placed on the service interface.
+2. Each service interface is bound to a single service binding via Ninject, with the scope specified by the [`Service`](xref:Orion.Core.Framework.ServiceAttribute) attribute placed on the service interface.
 3. Each plugin is constructed via Ninject.

 This allows plugins to define overriding service bindings, and to have dependencies on other plugins.